apache/zeppelin/docs/interpreter/java.md

 <div id="toc"></div>

 ## How to use
 Basically, you can write normal java code.
 You should write the main method inside a class because the interpreter invoke this main to execute the code.
 Unlike Zeppelin normal pattern, each paragraph is considered as a separate job, there isn't any relation to any other paragraph.
+For example, a variable defined in one paragraph cannot be used in another one as each paragraph is a self contained java main class that is executed and the output returned to Zeppelin.

 The following is a demonstration of a word count example with data represented as a java Map and displayed leveraging Zeppelin's built in visualization using the utility method `JavaInterpreterUtils.displayTableFromSimpleMap`.